gpfaltz/mono2micro-masterclass/README.md

 Class 03 - Migrate of the Monolithic Travel App to Micro Services Travel Order, Flight and Hotel Apps.

-Class 04 - Add Health Check and Fault Tolerance Functions on Micro Apps
+Class 04 - Add Health Check, Fault Tolerance Functions and Circuit Breaker on Micro Apps